 Many commuters swear by the free app Waze, which offers real-time traffic and road information.
 You can use it to re-route your trip should slowdowns or traffic jams occur while you’re driving.

 Doing Your Part to Reduce Traffic Jams

-Although you have no control over construction zones or the weather, understanding what causes car accidents, which contribute to 25 percent of surprise traffic jams, can help you change your driving behavior to avoid them.
+Although you have no control over construction zones or the weather, understanding what causes car accidents, which contribute to 25 percent of surprise traffic jams, can help you change your driving behavior and reduce accident claims.

 When drivers use their phone to call or text while driving, their attention is diverted away from the road, which increases the likelihood of a crash.
 In fact, a recent study from the Virginia Tech Transportation Institute found that text messaging doubled the risk of a crash.
 Even tasks related to using the phone, such as reaching for it or looking for a contact, were associated with a greater crash risk.

 Even if you keep your phone off or out of reach, keep in mind that distracted driving also includes eating, drinking, smoking, grooming, looking at maps or a navigation system, and even talking to passengers.
 If you have a young driver in your family, be sure to monitor their activities when driving.